 Rehabilitation Strategies for the Improvement of Shoulder Proprioception.
 Presented by Amanda Ager.

 Association of Grip Strength and Manual Dexterity with Performance of Activities of Daily Living in People with Parkinson’s Disease.
 Presented by Arnold Fredrick D’Souza.
 Contributions by Lincy Kurian and Sydney Roshan Rebello.

-A Link to the presentations themselves will be shared following the congress.
 Please join me in congratulating all contributing Physiopedia team members, with a sincere thank you to the Physioplus Media Team for their time and expertise on producing qualities videos for the congress.